wahegurupal1912/resume/README.md

 This is a simple resume made with a minimal design approach.
 The resume uses Jekyll and is hosted on Github Pages.
 You can checkout the resume [here](https://wahegurupal1912.github.io/resume/).

 In case you are not familiar with Jekyll, it is a very popular static site generator.
 It allows you to write your content in Markdown and then combines that content with a template and provides you with a set of static web pages.
-These web pages can be easily hosted on a web server.
-Additionally, jekyll is the engine behind Github pages and it allows us to host web pages right from our repository for free.
+These web pages can then be easily hosted on a web server.

 ## Who is this intended for?